Datamuseum-DK/Q1-Emulator/docs/source/background/filesys.rst

   zeroed.

 Program files
 ^^^^^^^^^^^^^

 These are executable programs.
 Record sizes are 255 and multiple tracks may be used.

-A loadable file consists of a consecutive sequence of blocks.
+A loadable file consists of consecutive sequences of blocks.
 The maximum size for a block is 255.
-Each block has a one- dbyte block separator, a two-byte address for where the data should be loaded and a one-byte length field.
-The separator can have any value, but 0 marks the end of the data in that record.
+Each block consists of a one-byte block separator, a two-byte load address, a one-byte length field and M bytes of data.
+The separator can have any value except 0 which marks the end of the data in that record.

 .. note::